PostgreSQL TRUNCATE VS DROP VS DELETE

 So, let’s begin.

-How to Use TRUNCATE Command in Postgres?
+How to Use TRUNCATE Command in PostgreSQL

 The TRUNCATE TABLE command is a DDL(acronym of data definition language) operation that removes all the data/records from the targeted table.
 The TRUNCATE TABLE command only removes the table’s data and preserves the table’s structure.